Vic-Warden/Digital-Life-Hipper-Monitoring/docs/design/figma.md

 - Youtube video's were also used for helping to understand how to work with constraints.

 Video on how to make your figma design responsive: [Make Your Web Design Responsive in 10 Minutes | Figma Tutorial](https://www.youtube.com/watch?v=gwiX0oASlEw)

+## Login page
+To allow users to login, a sleek looking product page is needed.
+The page offers a common set of interactive buttons:

+- Email address
+- Password
+- Remember me
+- Sign in
+- Forgot password